Bent Melchior: Life and career

 Melchior was born to Danish parents in the German city of Beuthen (now Bytom in Poland), where his father, Marcus Melchior, was rabbi.
-In 1943, during the Nazi German occupation of Denmark, Marcus Melchior was instrumental in saving Danish Jews, and became chief rabbi of Denmark in 1947.
-From October 1943 to mid 1945, Melchior and his family lived as refugees in Sweden.
+In 1943, during the Nazi occupation of Denmark, Marcus Melchior was instrumental in saving Danish Jews, and became chief rabbi of Denmark in 1947.
+From October 1943 to mid-1945, Melchior and his family lived as refugees in Sweden.
 Melchior served as a soldier in the 1947–1949 Palestine war, beginning in pre-statehood battles in 1947.
 Subsequently, at the age of 21, he received a Ph.D. from Copenhagen University.

-After a period as a teacher in Copenhagen Melchior had his rabbinical education in London.
-In 1963 he became rabbi at the synagogue in Copenhagen.
+After a period as a teacher in Copenhagen, Melchior had his rabbinical education in London.
+In 1963, he became rabbi at the synagogue in Copenhagen.
 When his father died in 1969, he succeeded him as chief rabbi.
-He translated the Pentateuch, the Siddur (Jewish prayer book) and other books into Danish, as well as writing several books including his autobiography.
+He translated the Torah, the siddur (Jewish prayer book), and other books into Danish, as well as writing several books, including his autobiography.
 He was a prolific speaker and writer in the Danish community and media.

 Melchior retired from the rabbinate in 1996.
 His successor was Bent Lexner.
-In retirement Melchior continued his humanitarian and charitable work in Denmark and abroad.
+Melchior continued his humanitarian and charitable work in Denmark and abroad in retirement.